-The Office of Career Services, located within the PSC recognizes and understands the competitiveness of the current job market and is committed to providing support and appropriate career related resources for students and alumni.
+Career Services, located within Pioneer Support, recognizes and understands the competitiveness of the current job market and is committed to providing support and appropriate career-related resources for students and alumni.

-Examples of Career Support Services and Resources:
+Career Services include:

-- Annual Career & Graduate Expo
+- Annual Career Fair

-- Personalized career preparation for a desired career path
+- Personalized career preparation

-- Writing/critiques of resumes and cover letters
+- Writing/critiques of résumés and cover letters

 - Mock interviews

-- Informational/Workshop sessions
+- Informational sessions

-- Graduation/Career Readiness

-The PSC welcomes all students and alumni to utilize resources available within the Office of Career Services.
-To obtain more information about Career Services, call (304) 462-4118 or email Career.
-Services @glenville.edu
+Pioneer Support welcomes all students and alumni to utilize resources available within Career Services.
+To obtain more information about Career Services, call (304) 462-4118, text (304) 403-7682, or email Career.Services@glenville.edu

-PIONEER PEER MENTORING
+PEER MENTORING

-The ASC provides peer mentoring services to all first-time freshman matriculating into Glenville State University.
-Peer Mentors offer support and guidance to new students, beginning with the New Pioneer Orientation during Pioneer Welcome Week.
+Pioneer Support provides peer mentoring services to all first-time freshman matriculating into Glenville State University.
+Peer Mentors offer support and guidance to new students, beginning with Pioneer Welcome Week.
 Mentors provide a campus connection to lead and support students through the challenges encountered during their university career.
 Peer mentors are selected through an application and interview process.

-For more information about the Pioneer Peer Mentoring program, or its services, or to inquire about becoming a GSU Peer Mentor, please contact the ASC at 304-462-4118 or email Academic.Success@glenville.edu.
+For more information about the Peer Mentoring program, or its services, or to inquire about becoming a GSU Peer Mentor, please contact Pioneer Support at (304) 462-4118, text (304) 403-7682, or email Pioneer.Support@glenville.edu.